1. How does COVID cause hair loss?

 The only reassuring fact for patients suffering from chronic TE is that most people only lose about 50% of their hair at worst.

-Post covid hair loss remedy: How to promote hair growth after Covid hair loss?
+Post covid hair loss remedy: What’s the best treatment for hair loss after covid?

 Covid-19-related hair loss is different than other types of hair loss such as alopecia areata, or androgenic alopecia as it almost never leads to complete baldness.